JuliaLang/julia/doc/src/manual/control-flow.md

 When an unexpected condition occurs, a function may be unable to return a reasonable value to its caller.
-In such cases, it may be best for the exceptional condition to either terminate the program while printing a diagnostic error message, or if the programmer has provided code to handle such exceptional circumstances, allow that code to take the appropriate action.
+In such cases, it may be best for the exceptional condition to either terminate the program while printing a diagnostic error message, or if the programmer has provided code to handle such exceptional circumstances then allow that code to take the appropriate action.

 ### Built-in `Exception`s